GridPlus/phonon-network/card-specification.md

 #### CARD_PAIR_2
 * CLA: 0x80
-* INS: 0x50
+* INS: 0x52
 * P1: 0x00
 * P2: 0x00

-Relays the INIT_CARD_PAIRING data from the sender card to the receiver card.
-The receiver card then verifies the sending card's certificate has been signed by GridPlus and computes the ECDH secret and session key using the sender's public key and salt, in combination with its card certificate private key.
-Once computed, the receiver card should sign the session key with its certificate private key, in order to prove ownership of the keypair to the sender card.
-It should also generate an aes init vector (aesIV) and use it along with the function `split(sha512(senderSalt | sessionKey))` to generate an `(encryptKey, macKey)` pair to prepare a secure AES-GCM channel.
+Relays the Receiver Card's response to CARD_PAIR to the Sender Card.
+The Sender performs the same validation and session key establishment sequence as the Receiver Card performed in CARD_PAIR, except it uses the Receiver's aesIV instead of generating its own.

 Command Data:
 |    Tag   |  Length  |            Value                       |